vsudbrack/vsudbrack.github.io/projects/obs.md

 {% include video.html src="https://www.youtube.com/embed/5Mq0x_V5KH4" %}

-In order to further understand the impacts of Brazilian Emergency Income Aid, **Caio Jardim-Sousa** and **Mel Veneroso**, from *Rede Análise COVID*, develop this Analysis of **[Emergency Income Aid coverage in Brazilian municipalities](https://covid19br.github.io/analises.html?aba=aba9#)**, which I was very happy to help and suggest.
+In order to further understand the impacts of Brazilian Emergency Income Aid, **Caio Jardim-Sousa** and **Mel Veneroso**, from *Rede Análise COVID*, develop this Analysis of **[Emergency Income Aid coverage in Brazilian municipalities](https://covid19br.github.io/analises.html?aba=aba9#)**, which I was very happy to help and give suggestions.